Mike Bassett: England Manager: Plot

 England travel to Brazil for the finals but on arriving at the airport they start brawling with the Scottish and Irish teams.
 A difficult group stage sees them on the verge of heading home after they can only manage a goalless draw with unfancied Egypt before losing 4–0 to Mexico.
-To make matters worse, Bassett receives a phone call from Karine at home in England, informing him that Jason was bullied at school for the Egypt draw, resulting in his eyebrows being shaved off.
+To make matters worse, Bassett receives a phone call from Karine at home in England informing him that Jason was bullied at school for the Egypt draw, resulting in his eyebrows being shaved off.
 One of England's training sessions is ruined after Urquart locks the footballs in his Opel and goes shopping.
-Wackett is then sent home for taking part in hooliganism and Tonkinson accidentally gets involved in a drunken tryst with a transsexual and is also booted from the team.
+Wackett is then sent home for taking part in hooliganism and Tonkinson accidentally gets involved in a drunken tryst with a transgender person and is also booted from the team.
 During a team meeting the next morning, Urquart begins to praise the Mexicans by getting the English players to cheer "three cheers for Ramirez"; this angers Mike, who proclaims "We're England", saying that the country hates him and that his wife is about to leave him.
 Urquart, unhappy with Mike's tone, asks him to get more off his chest, which leads to Mike calling him a small-minded bigot and criticising the car he bought from him.
 Urquart reacts by punching him in the nose and is effectively sacked from the team instantly.
 Later that night, Tonkinson is reconciled with Bassett and the two share a drink, which leads to them dancing drunkenly on a bar top.
 When Lightfoot gets on the bar to coerce Mike down, the pair both fall off in full view of the local press.

 The morning after his drunken incident, Bassett is involved in a press conference at which he is expected to step down from the managerial position.
-When he announces that he is carrying on, the press begin to get hostile and Bassett responds by reciting of "If—" by Rudyard Kipling, which he finishes by saying that "England will be playing 4–4–fucking–2" and storms out.
+When he announces that he is carrying on, the press begin to get hostile and Bassett responds by reciting "If—" by Rudyard Kipling, which he finishes by saying that "England will be playing 4–4–fucking–2" and storms out.
 Following this, England need to beat Argentina to get through to the second round.
-Reporter Tommo (Phill Jupitus) proclaims that if England win he will quit his job and become a bin man.
+Reporter Tommo Thompson (Phill Jupitus) proclaims that if England win, he will quit his job and become a bin man.
 In a close game in which England are the better team, they eventually succeed when Tonkinson dribbles past the Argentinian defence and blasts a shot that deflects off the crossbar.
-Tonkinson then punches the ball into the net – a reference to the hand of God goal from Argentina's Diego Maradona which helped to knock England out of the 1986 World Cup.
-As the full-time whistle sounds and the England team celebrate, Bassett heads down the tunnel telling Doddsy he's going to call his wife.
+Tonkinson then punches the ball into the net – a reference to the "hand of God" from Argentina's Diego Maradona which helped knock England out of the 1986 World Cup.
+As the full-time whistle sounds and the England team celebrate with Tonkinson stripping completely naked, Bassett heads down the tunnel telling Doddsy he is going to call his wife.